Ecuador is an absolutely stunning country.

 Chucchilan is a small town towards the end of the Quilotoa Loop, a multi-day hike around a volcanic crater lake of the same name.
 The lake formed after the volcano erupted last.
 You can read more about its history here.

-Doing the entire 3-4 day hike is a really popular activity- especially with people who have more than 10 days in Ecuador.
-If you’re interested and plan to fit it in, you can read more about the Quilotoa Loop here.
+Doing the entire multi-day hike is a really popular activity with hikers and adventurous people.
+If you’re interested and want to fit it in, skip a couple of days in Cotopaxi and read more about hiking the Quilotoa Loop here.

 Day 6: Hike around Quilotoa Lake